ktnjared/Lists/extensions.md

 Some notes:

 - This configuration is duplicated in Safari Technology Preview as well.
 - Extensions for PWAs are only available on macOS.
 PWAs on iOS and iPadOS lack this feature (for now?).
+If/Once Extensions for PWAs become a reality on iOS and iPadOS, then Profiles will move to being PWAs.

 The following table details which extensions are enabled for which Safari Profiles.